Dark matter limits from the tip of the red giant branch of globular clusters: Stellar capture of dark matter

 where $\tau(r,z)$ is the optical depth to the surface at height $r$, in the line-of-sight direction parametrized by the angle $\beta$ from the radial vector:\footnote{See Fig. 4 of \cite{Busoni:2017mhe} for an illustration of the geometry.}

 with $z \equiv \cos\beta$ and $r'^2 \equiv x^2+r^2(1-z^2)$.
 The sum here is over species, and the thermal average of the total cross section is $2 \sigsi$.

 However, including the factor of $\eta(r)$ in the integrand of Eq.~\eqref{caprate} will smoothly suppress the capture rate, but it will asymptote at the \textit{single-particle saturation limit}, rather than the geometric limit.
-Since the suppression in Eqs (\ref{eq:extinction}-\ref{eq:opticdepth}) removes all particles that have scattered from the flux, regardless of whether that scattering event led to capture, it does not account for particles that scatter without being captured falling to deeper (and denser) radii and possibly being captured there.
+Since the suppression in Eqs. (\ref{eq:extinction}-\ref{eq:opticdepth}) removes all particles that have scattered from the flux, regardless of whether that scattering event led to capture, it does not account for particles that scatter without being captured falling to deeper (and denser) radii and possibly being captured there.
 Eq. \eqref{eq:opticdepth} works well for stars such as the Sun (as shown in Ref. \cite{Busoni:2017mhe}), but in the large, diffuse atmosphere of a red giant, the single-particle saturation rate is much lower than the geometric limit.
 To address this, we correct the optical depth calculation to include only scattering that leads to capture in the averaged cross section:

 This will lead to a total saturation that is closer to the geometric limit.\footnote{We note a similar approach was taken in the recent Ref. \cite{Bell:2024qmj}.} However, it does very slightly ``overcompensate'', since it does not take into account the modification of the velocity distribution $f_\star(u)$ due to scattering without capture, or equivalently, does not remove the flux of particles at radius $r$ that would have been captured by multiple interactions.
+This overcompensation is stronger at low dark matter mass, and becomes O(1) around $m_\chi = 10$ MeV.
+For this reason, we will restrict ourselves to $m_\chi > 100$ MeV.